Derecho Storms – What They Are And Why They Are So Potentially Devastating

 When prevailing winds are present, the air diverging away from a downburst accelerates faster in the direction the surrounding wind is blowing.
 As a result, the momentum and forward movement of the storm system follow the direction of the prevailing wind.

-Usually, downbursts signal the end of the thunderstorms in which they are occurring.
-Due to prevailing winds, though, the pool of cold air that spreads faster in the general direction of the surrounding air cuts underneath the lighter warm in front of it, forcing it to rise.
+Usually, downbursts signal the end of the thunderstorms in which they occur.
+Due to prevailing winds, though, the pool of cold air that spreads faster in the general direction of the surrounding air cuts underneath the lighter warm air in front of it, forcing it to rise.

 As the newly formed storm matures, another column of cold air develops and eventually drops to the ground.
-As a result, the pool of cold behind it already present from previous storms get reinforced by fresh downbursts from the new thunderstorm.
+As a result, the pool of cold air behind it, already present from previous storms, gets reinforced by fresh downbursts from the new thunderstorm.

-At the leading edge of the storm front, distinctive-looking clouds called shelf clouds (also known as arcus clouds) form, which is as spectacular as they are ominous looking.
-They are as synonymous with Derechos as the bow echos these storm systems produce.
+At the leading edge of the storm front, distinctive-looking clouds called shelf clouds (also known as arcus clouds) form, which are as spectacular as they are ominous-looking.
+They are as synonymous with derechos as the bow echoes these storm systems produce.

-There are two characteristics of a derecho, though, that sets it apart from other storms and makes it so unpredictable and dangerous...
+There are two characteristics of a derecho, though, that set it apart from other storms and make it so unpredictable and dangerous:

-Hurricanes can be tracked from their origins over the warm waters of the Subtropics and their path calculated with forecasting models.
+Hurricanes can be tracked from their origins over the warm waters of the Subtropics, and their path can be calculated with forecasting models.
 The buildup of supercells that have a high probability of tornadoes occurring can also be identified with Doppler radar systems.

-Although Derechos are widely recognized today and weather conditions conducive to their formation identified, they remain unpredictable and can seem to strike out of nowhere.
+Although derechos are widely recognized today, and weather conditions conducive to their formation can be identified, they remain unpredictable and can seem to strike out of nowhere.

 It is this “surprise element” that is so characteristic of a derecho that makes it so dangerous and potentially deadly.

-(Even experienced meteorologists can identify the conditions favorable for a derecho to form and signal a weather alert but won't know for sure until it actually happens.
+(Even experienced meteorologists can identify the conditions favorable for a derecho to form and signal a weather alert, but they won’t know for sure until it actually happens.
 It is part of what makes predicting this type of storm so tricky.)

 The second characteristic that sets a derecho apart from other storms is the sheer size of the area affected.
-As prevailing winds move a grouping of a thunderstorm in the same direction and form a singular weather event, it has a widespread effect.
+As prevailing winds move a grouping of thunderstorms in the same direction and form a singular weather event, it has a widespread effect.

 Under favorable conditions, this storm system can also build momentum and travel for hundreds of miles.
-The damage on this scale can not only be measured in injuries or loss of life but overall costs as well, which can run into hundreds of millions of dollars.
+The damage on this scale can be measured not only in injuries or loss of life but in overall costs as well, which can run into hundreds of millions of dollars.

 (The derecho that occurred during June 2012 in the Mid-Atlantic and Midwest of the United States resulted in damage estimated to be in excess of 2.9 billion dollars.)

 The sudden arrival of strong winds without any (or little) warning can cause severe damage to any region.
-Trees, power lines, and lamp posts, etc., can be completely flattened and structures severely damaged with winds reaching speeds of up to 160 km/h (100 mph.)
+Trees, power lines, and lampposts can be completely flattened, while structures can be severely damaged by winds reaching speeds of up to 160 km/h (100 mph).

-When enough moisture is present in a group of thunderstorms, and it moves slow enough over an area, flash flooding can occur.
-A region's topography with steep slopes and valleys can also result in the quick buildup of water, which can also trigger flash floods.
+When enough moisture is present in a group of thunderstorms and it moves slowly enough over an area, flash flooding can occur.
+A region’s topography with steep slopes and valleys can also result in the quick buildup of water, which can trigger flash floods.

 Apart from the damage to structures and the environment, people caught outside or in nature carry the highest risk of getting injured or worse.
-The majority of fatalities caused by Derechos are as a result of people being struck by fallen trees/objects or drowning.
+The majority of fatalities caused by derechos are a result of people being struck by fallen trees or other objects, or by drowning.

-The widespread downing of power lines can also result in the loss of power to millions of homes and have a substantial impact on the region's economy.
-(The derecho of June 2012, mentioned earlier, caused a power outage to 4.2 million users over multiple states.)
+The widespread downing of power lines can also result in the loss of power to millions of homes and have a substantial impact on the region’s economy.
+(The derecho of June 2012, mentioned earlier, caused power outages affecting 4.2 million users across multiple states.)

 Conclusion